7 Best Electronic Desk Notebooks for Digital Note-Taking

 Digital notebooks don't automatically make you more productive.
 They shift where friction occurs.

 Paper notebooks have friction at retrieval and sharing.
 Finding that note from three months ago requires flipping through pages.
 Sharing notes means scanning or photocopying.
+A quality scanner for receipts and documents or a compact portable document scanner for remote work reduces this friction considerably if you're committed to a hybrid paper-digital workflow.

 Digital notebooks have friction at capture.
 You need to charge devices.
 Sync can fail.
 Software bugs corrupt files.
 Technology adds points of failure that paper doesn't have.
+Protecting your notes with a reliable external hard drive for office data backup or a fast external SSD for office data backup adds an important insurance layer against file corruption or cloud sync failures.

 The best digital notebook is the one that moves friction away from your most common actions.
 If you capture frequently but rarely search old notes, Rocketbook minimizes capture friction.
 If you search constantly, iPad's OCR and search capabilities outweigh any capture friction.